trueromanus/drComRead.Documentation/src/UWP/en/Common/knownproblems.md

-## Known issues and solutions

-There are currently no data to display in this section.

 ### Support

 If you have problems, you can contact the application support.
 To do this, just write an e-mail to [survey@drcomread.com](mailto:survey@drcomread.com).